-During fiscal 2012, we capitalized costs incurred for the development of our new productivity offering, as well as for various other courses.
-Capitalized development costs are generally amortized over a five-year life, which is based on numerous factors, including expected cycles of major changes to curriculum.
-Capitalized curriculum development costs are reported as a component of other long-term assets in our consolidated balance sheets and totaled \$6.7 million and \$6.4 million at August 31, 2012 and 2011.
-Amortization of capitalized curriculum development costs is reported as a component of sales.
+During fiscal 2013 and in prior years, we capitalized costs incurred for the development of various curriculums.
+Capitalized development costs are generally amortized over a five-year life, which is based on numerous factors, including expected cycles of major changes to our content.
+Capitalized curriculum development costs are reported as a component of other long-term assets in our consolidated balance sheets and totaled \$7.4 million at August 31, 2013 and 2012.
+Amortization of capitalized curriculum development costs is reported as a component of cost of sales.